 To summarize key facts:

-- Saskatchewan currently has the lowest minimum wage in Canada ($15/hour).
+- Saskatchewan currently has one of the lowest minimum wages in Canada ($15.35/hour).

 - Labour groups argue increases should be faster and tied to living costs.